Collagen is the most abundant protein in your body.

 In recent years, collagen supplements have become popular.
 Most are hydrolyzed, which means the collagen has been broken down, making it easier for you to absorb.

-There are also several foods you can eat to increase your collagen intake.
+There are also several foods you can eat to increase your collagen intake, including pork skin and bone broth.

 This article will discuss six science-backed health benefits of taking collagen.